On this page Skip this page navigation

 Read the Forest Biomass Action Plan

-- A Forest Sector Strategy Committee will support the development and implementation of, Sustainable Growth: Ontario’s Forest Sector Strategy.
-Working collaboratively, the committee will provide input to the ministry as they undertake:
+- The Forest Sector Strategy Committee is supporting the development and implementation of Sustainable Growth: Ontario’s Forest Sector Strategy.
+Working collaboratively, the committee provides input to the ministry as they undertake:

 - the implementation of the strategy

 - monitoring Ontario's progress on the implementation of the strategy including the development of key performance indicators